-Some however not all women with ICP will develop other symptoms associated with cholestasis as listed below.
+Some women not all with ICP will develop other symptoms associated with cholestasis as listed below.

-The biochemical reactions that take place during ICP often create darker colored urine.
+The biochemical reactions that take place during Intrahepatic Cholestasis of Pregnancy often create darker colored urine.
 You might notice that your urine is darker than normal.
 This can be a sign of dehydration, but can be caused by ICP as well.
 Some women also have pale stools.

 Right Upper Quadrant Pain

-Some ICP patients have pain on the right side under the right ribs and others mention the pain in the back just below the right shoulder blade.
+Some Intrahepatic Cholestasis of Pregnancy patients have pain on the right side under the right ribs and others mention the pain in the back just below the right shoulder blade.
 The pain has been expressed as debilitating, uncomfortable and feels as if baby is pressing against the ribs.
 There are some women that have the RUQ pain begin before the more common itch symptom.

 Although it is more uncommon to have jaundice in the mother, it does sometimes occur during ICP.
 If you notice a pale yellow appearance to the skin or eyes, please seek medical attention.

-Although fatigue is very common all throughout pregnancy, ICP can also cause fatigue due to the large role the liver plays in the metabolization process.
+Although fatigue is very common all throughout pregnancy, Intrahepatic Cholestasis of Pregnancy can also cause fatigue due to the large role the liver plays in the metabolization process.
 ICP can cause fatigue through stress, loss of sleep, and the malabsorption of some vitamins and minerals.

-Another possible sign and symptom of ICP is the onset of premature labor.
+Another possible sign and symptom of Intrahepatic Cholestasis of Pregnancy (ICP) is the onset of premature labor.
 Early delivery in mothers with ICP is encouraged, but delivering too early can be dangerous.
 You may wish to talk to your doctor about taking precautions such as taking a steroid shot to help the baby with developing his or her lungs.

 Other symptoms may include

 Symptoms NOT Usually Associated With Intrahepatic Cholestasis of Pregnancy